madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 21st of December, 2018

+  - We're sufficiently close to the end of the year that I can announce Kingdoms in Colour by Maribou State as the best album of the year.
+You can start with Feel Good, then Kama, followed by Part Time Glory, but you should really listen to the whole thing.
+It's a real treat.
+  - Just in case you're craving some electronic jazz blend, you can try Amateur Girlfriends Go Proskirt Agents by Xploding Plastix.
+I swear I haven't noticed the ridiculous album and band names until now.
+Within the album Sports, Not Heavy Crime would be a good start.
+  - Also, I trust you're in warm company that pierces through the cold and dark days we are going through.
+Do enjoy the festive season.

 ### 3rd of December, 2018

   - Bertolucci died two weeks after I recommended you the Sheltering Sky.
 Call